 So to make your life in Berlin a little easier (we’ve all got enough stress and hassles to deal with already).
 We’ve taken the liberty to decipher all the official German websites, done the required research, and put together a comprehensive guide on how to get corona testing done in Berlin.

-So whether you need to get the free weekly corona rapid test (also called the ‘Schnelltest’ or antigen test), COVID PCR test or you need to get tested returning to Berlin from your travels, we’ve got you covered.
+So whether you need to get the free corona rapid test (also called the ‘Schnelltest’ or antigen test), COVID PCR test or you need to get tested returning to Berlin from your travels, we’ve got you covered.

 Before we jump into the how and where to get corona testing done in Berlin.
 You should first know which coronavirus test you need to get.